packit/packit.dev/docs/faq.md

 ## Can I use packit service for any GitHub repository?

-Since Packit Service builds your PRs in Fedora COPR build service, by using Packit-as-a-service, your software needs to comply with [COPR rules](https://docs.pagure.org/copr.copr/user_documentation.html#what-i-can-build-in-copr).
+Since Packit Service builds your PRs in Fedora Copr build service, by using Packit-as-a-service, your software needs to comply with [Copr rules](https://docs.pagure.org/copr.copr/user_documentation.html#what-i-can-build-in-copr).
 If any of these points are violated, we'll remove the builds and may put you on a blocklist, so you won't be able to use the service again.